Royal Charter (ship): Britain's largest gold nugget

 Vincent Thurkettle, a prospector from Norfolk, found in 2012 what is Britain's biggest gold nugget while scouring the waters just off Anglesey.
 He kept his find secret until early May 2016 as he and friends continued to search for other debris from Royal Charter.
 He found the 97 g nugget in water about 5 m deep, about 5 m from the shore.
 The nugget was about 40 m from the site of Royal Charter's wreck, so Thurkettle had to notify the Receiver of Wreck, who took possession of it on behalf of the Crown.
 Recent storms had exposed seabed that had lain under 2 m of sand.

 Cultural references

 American folk singer Tom Russell recorded a song about the wreck of the Royal Charter, "Isaac Lewis" on the 2003 album Modern Art.
 American folksingers William Pint and Felicia Dale covered the song "Isaac Lewis" on their 2017 album Midnight on the Sea.

+Charles Dickens, in the first chapter (‘The Shipwreck’) of his collection of writings entitled ‘The Uncommercial Traveller’ recounts a visit he made, two months after the tragedy, to the coast of Wales off which the shipwreck occurred.

 The Royal Charter public house in Shotton, Flintshire was named after the vessel.

-During an episode of the BBC TV Show Who Do You Think You Are?, gardener Monty Don discovered his great-great-grandfather, Reverend Charles Vere Hodge, died on board Royal Charter.

-It is referenced in the song Downed And Drowned by The Longest Johns featured on their album Smoke + Oakum.